PathlyLearningPlatform/Backend/docs/idea/problems.md

 ## Perseverance And It's Role

 Motivation initiates the process of pursuing certain goal, but it is not enough to achieve it.
 To complete it, **perseverance** is crucial.
 Perseverance is will to follow an objective regardless of feelings or difficulties on the way.
 Perseverance is not innate, it is ability that anyone can develop.
 It requires effort, but is essential for achieving all types of goals.
-Low perseverance can be directly caused by low **volitional control** and by **state orientation (focusing on past failures and difficulties, overthinking)**.
-In order to succed learner must be **action-oriented (focus on tasks that have to be done)** and develop volitional control which helps in avoiding distractions and pursuing the goal.
+Low perseverance can be directly caused by low **volitional control** and by **state orientation** (focusing on past failures, difficulties and overthinking).
+In order to succed learner must develop **action orientation** (focus on tasks that have to be done) and develop volitional control which helps in avoiding distractions and pursuing the goal.

 ## Solution